SimonWalkerNAIT/Pi/README.md

 NOTE: The .so and .dll files in the Lib folder *MUST* be copied to the same folder as the excutables built by your projects or the sample projects.
 This is not automatically done!

+This solution was created and is maintained in MonoDevelop 3.0.3.2 (as of now).

 Any questions or comments are always welcome.